The Customer Journey

-So, what type of person do you need to be to study fashion business at university?
+So, what type of person do you need to be to study fashion business and promotion at university?
 We’re looking for students who have a keen interest in fashion business and promotion in the broadest sense – whether that’s hair and make-up, accessories or clothing.
 You’ll have read around the subject area, including magazine articles, relevant documentaries and updates in social media.
-Ideally you’ll have a qualification that relates to business and/or creative subject areas.
+Ideally, you’ll have a qualification that relates to business and/or creative subject areas.

 Once you’ve made your application to study with us, we’ll contact you and let you know the next steps.